threlte/test-renderer/README.md

 Note that if you use the event object, you will have to design a mock payload.

+#### Cleanup

+In a vitest environment, cleanup after each test is automatically handled.

 #### Limitations

 The test renderer runs in a node.js environment, and it does not attempt to mock a webgl canvas, which can become quite complicated.
 Instead, it creates a Threlte context and renders your component as a child of a Threlte `<SceneGraphObject>`.
 This means that testing `<Canvas>` or `WebGLRenderer` related configuration and behavior won't work.